 WordPress Troubleshooting Guide

 Not all WordPress errors require an expert web developer to fix.
-You can troubleshoot a number of issues in WordPress, such as general or common errors, or errors caused by performing maintenance or installation upgrades on your WordPress site.
+You can troubleshoot a number of issues in WordPress, such as general or common errors, or errors caused by performing maintenance or installation updates on your WordPress site.

 This includes errors like: